 Students shall be aware of and adhere to the entire Wisconsin Lutheran College student parking policy and parking permit policy.
 The Wisconsin Lutheran campus is a residential campus and as such the number of student parking permits issued must be regulated.

-The new 2022-2023 online parking permit application for returning undergraduate students will be shared once the housing lottery has been completed.
-To apply online, you will need to complete the application and upload a PDF or JPG file of your vehicle registration as well as other documentation; see the Resident Student Qualification Categories listed below.
+The 2022-2023 online parking permit application is available online.
+To apply, you will need to complete the application and upload a PDF or JPG file of your vehicle registration as well as other documentation; see the Resident Student Qualification Categories listed below.

 Students in the Adult and Graduate Studies program may apply for parking here.